pith. sign in

 Core claim

-Entropy-Gradient Inversion is defined as the robust negative correlation between token entropy and logit gradients.
-It functions as a definitive geometric fingerprint for LRM reasoning capability.
-Correlation-Regularized Group Policy Optimization (CorR-PO) incorporates this inversion into RL reward regularization, leading to consistently superior reasoning performance on various benchmarks.
+The authors define Entropy-Gradient Inversion as the robust negative correlation between token entropy and logit gradients, establishing it as a definitive geometric fingerprint for LRM reasoning capability.
+They introduce Correlation-Regularized Group Policy Optimization (CorR-PO) to embed this signature into RL reward regularization, and experiments across benchmarks and scales demonstrate that stronger inversion aligns with superior reasoning performance.

 What carries the argument

-Entropy-Gradient Inversion, the negative correlation between token entropy and logit gradients, embedded as a regularization term inside CorR-PO to steer RL training.
+Entropy-Gradient Inversion, defined as the negative correlation between token entropy and logit gradients, which acts as an internal marker of reasoning.

 If this is right

-• The regularization reduces reliance on external verifiers by using an internal geometric signal.
+• The method reduces reliance on costly external verifiers for reasoning optimization.

 Where Pith is reading between the lines